ogra1/helium-miner-snap/README.md

     snap connect helium-miner:network-control

-If you run this snap on an officially approved helium hotspot, you can allow acess to an i2c attached key via
+If you run this snap on an officially approved helium hotspot, you can allow access to an i2c attached key via

     snap connect helium-miner:i2c pi:i2c-1